De Beers Announces New Deferments; China Devalues Yuan

-Alrosa, which sells its rough via sights and contracts with consortia in India and Israel, has not significantly lowered prices this year and reportedly has continued to require its clients to honour contracts, leaving some to speculate that dealers are deferring De Beers sights to pay for Alrosa rough.
+Alrosa, which sells its rough via sights and contracts with consortia in India and Israel, has not significantly lowered prices this year and reportedly has continued to require its clients to honor contracts, leaving some to speculate that dealers are deferring De Beers sights to pay for Alrosa rough.

-Rio Tinto, which has adopted a more flexible pricing policy for its rough, said that revenues fell 23% in the first half of 2015 against the same period last year, while diamond production increased 18%.
+Rio Tinto, which has adopted a more flexible pricing policy for its rough, said that revenues fell 23% for the first half of 2015 against the same period last year, while diamond production increased 18%.

-Encouragingly for the diamond industry, Blue Nile’s second quarter 2015 diamond sales increased a reported 6.7% from the corresponding period last year, following a disappointing first half year that recorded a 2.1% rise, one of the smallest in the online diamond merchant’s history.
+Encouragingly for the diamond industry, Blue Nile’s second quarter 2015 diamond sales increased a reported 6.7% from the corresponding period last year, following a disappointing first half that recorded a 2.1% rise, one of the smallest in the online diamond merchant’s history.
 Driving the increase was a strong upturn in engagement ring sales – the company’s core strength.
-Non-engagement and fashion jewellery increased 3.5%.
+Non-engagement and fashion jewelry increased 3.5%.
 The company is forecasting an increase of 3% to 5% for the year.

 Russell Shor is senior industry analyst at GIA in Carlsbad.